 The findings that have been reported for AA programs vary slightly, depending on which organization conducted the study.
 For example, the New York Times suggests that Alcoholics Anonymous boasts a relatively high success rate of about 75 percent, compared to the 10 percent average success rate of 12-step groups, overall.
 But even the Alcoholics Anonymous’ Big Book reports only a 50 percent success rate.
 In this self-study conducted by AA themselves, they state that the other 50 percent is broken down into two categories: 25 percent who relapse, but who re-enter the AA program, and another 25 percent who do not remain sober.
 Alcoholics Anonymous states that the former members who do not remain sober did not follow the AA program guidelines as directed.
-More specific findings from AA’s study can be found here.
+More specific findings from AA’s study.

 The National Institute on Alcohol Abuse and Alcoholism reported results from a long-term study that generally supported Alcoholics Anonymous’ claims of a 50 percent success rate.
 Following this study, which tracked thousands of the program’s participants for a period of about eight years, it was concluded that attendance in AA programs did, in fact, have an impact in the recovery process.